 Potential Impact Mitigation Measure Potential noise disturbance from the development area.
-The construction phase of the project requires the use of machinery such as a floating crane barge, including a pile driving hammer to install the piles.
+The construction pile installation and demolition phase of the project requires the use of machinery such as a floating crane barge, including a chainsaws and a pile driving hammer to install the piles.
+This will create intermittent banging and vibration.
+This phase of the project is to be completed between 1 st March and 31 st May only.
+The deck construction phase of the project will require a floating barge and will result in reduced noise disturbance.
 It is assumed that general construction timings of 7am to 5pm Monday to Saturday will be utilised for the works, this is considered to fall within the hours of higher use of the Manly Wharf and therefore additional disturbances of noise from the development area above the existing background noise is considered minor.
-Noise attenuation devices and barriers will need to be used for any works outside of the normal hours of operation or for any work that is considered to involve excessive noise emissions.
-The underwater noise caused by pile driving activities is potentially harmful to marine life.
-Noise mitigation measures should be in place to minimise the underwater noise impacts.
+No night works (post 6pm) are to be conducted between June and February.